Feel at Home at SAU

 Your St. Ambrose experience starts here!

-In order to apply for admission to St. Ambrose University, all students must first complete an online application (it's free!).
-Choose what type of student you are below to get started.
+To apply for admission to St. Ambrose University, first please complete this online application (it's free!).

 - June 1: All admission documents due for August admission.